-It’s a topic I’m often asked about by our European athletes and people are usually surprised with how receptive I am to incorporating skiing into their off-season training.
+It’s a topic I’m often asked about by our Northern Hemisphere athletes at this time of year.
+People are usually surprised with how receptive I am to incorporating skiing into their off-season training.

-Nicola (Spirig) and Daniela (Ryf) have recently posted pictures cross country skiing, which I’ve been more than happy to see them add to their off-season routines.
+I’ve been more than happy to add cross country skiing into the off season programs of many athletes.
 I believe cross country skiing has fantastic carry over for triathlon.
 Not only does it give the legs an outstanding workout, but it has great application for your arms as well.

 It checks all the boxes for triathlon: